mechmerlin/qmk_cookbook/README.md

 7. Run a `kitchen verify` command to check that all packages have been installed correctly.

-8. Run a `kitchen login` command to log into the `VM` and be sure to `ssh username@localhost`, in this case the username should be `vagrant`.
+8. Run a `kitchen login` command to log into the `VM`.
 The other option is to open up virtualbox and open up the newly created instance and run Ubuntu in a VM.